-We have produced a SSCP Safeguarding Training Pathways amended March 2019 document which will also provide you with further information and guidance about what training you need to do.
-Please also find a Multi-agency-Safeguarding-Training-Pathway-March-2019 document for your use.
+We have produced a SSCP Safeguarding Training Pathways amended July 2020 document which will also provide you with further information and guidance about what training you need to do.
+Please also find a Partnership Safeguarding Children Brief July 2020 document for your use.

 Working Together to Safeguard Children training should be provided by your agency.
-Face to face training should be delivered by your Designated Safeguarding Lead (DSL), commissioned externally or individual accessing online Working Together to Safeguard Children E-Learning via Surrey County Council or SAP Success Factors website, you will need to contact the Surrey Skills Academy Team for a registration code to access E-Learning via the platform.
+Face to face training should be delivered by your Designated Safeguarding Lead (DSL), or commissioned externally.
+You can also complete the course Working Together to Safeguard Children online.
+If you have any questions about the online course please contact the Surrey Children’s Services Academy.
 The SSCP has developed generic Working Together to Safeguard Children training materials which can be accessed via a password protected web page, please contact the SSCP Training Team for access to these materials.